valentjn/vscode-ltex/CONTRIBUTING.md

 vscode-ltex uses [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html) since vscode-ltex 5.0.0.
 The versions of vscode-ltex and ltex-ls used to be tied together, but ltex-ls uses Semantic Versioning 2.0.0 independently of vscode-ltex since vscode-ltex 8.2.0 and ltex-ls 9.0.0. vscode-ltex automatically downloads ltex-ls on the first start, and the version of ltex-ls is hard-coded into vscode-ltex.
 This means that when a new version of ltex-ls is released, a new version of vscode-ltex has to be released as well, but not vice versa.

-This ensures that each version of vscode-ltex always uses the same version of ltex-ls, making downgrades possible, and that we don't have to worry about upgrading mechanisms, since Visual Studio Code will do that for us.
+This ensures that each version of vscode-ltex always uses the same version of ltex-ls, making downgrades possible, and that we don't have to worry about upgrading mechanisms, since VS Code will do that for us.

 ### Pre-Releases